Disneyland: Live entertainment

 In addition to the attractions, Disneyland provides live entertainment throughout the park.
-Most of the mentioned entertainment is not offered daily, but only on selected days of the week, or selected periods of the year.
+Most of the mentioned entertainment is not offered daily, but on selected days of the week, or selected periods of the year.

 Many Disney, Pixar, and Star Wars characters can be found in the park, greeting visitors.
+In addition, characters from the Australian television series Bluey can be found in "Bluey's Best Day Ever!" at Fantasyland Theatre.

 Every evening at dusk, there is a military-style flag retreat to lower the U.S. Flag by a ceremonial detail of Disneyland's Security staff.
 The Disneyland Band, which has been part of the park since its opening, plays the role of the Town Band on Main Street, U.S.A.
 Each year since 1960 during the holiday season, Disney's Candlelight Processional is performed in Town Square.

 Parades

 Disneyland has featured a number of different parades traveling down the park's central Main Street – Fantasyland corridor.
 There have been daytime and nighttime parades that celebrated Disney films or seasonal holidays with characters, music, and large floats.
 One of the most popular parades was the Main Street Electrical Parade.
 From May 5, 2005, through November 7, 2008, as part of Disneyland's 50th anniversary, "Walt Disney's Parade of Dreams" was presented.
 In 2009, "Walt Disney's Parade of Dreams" was replaced by "Celebrate!
 A Street Party", which premiered on March 27, 2009.
 During the Christmas season, Disneyland presents "A Christmas Fantasy" Parade.
 "Mickey's Soundsational Parade", debuted on May 27, 2011.
 Disneyland debuted a new nighttime parade called "Paint the Night", on May 22, 2015, as part of the park's 60th anniversary.
 For two weeks in 2020 before the closure due to the COVID-19 pandemic, the parade "Magic Happens" debuted.
 There was also a virtual parade available for a limited time.
 At D23 Expo 2022, it was announced that "Magic Happens" would return to Disneyland in spring 2023.